Takao Osawa

 Takao Osawa (大沢 たかお, Ōsawa Takao) is a Japanese actor.

 Career

 Osawa starred in the 2002 film Filament and the 2007 film Midnight Eagle.
 He has also appeared in films such as Masayuki Suo's A Terminal Trust and Takashi Miike's Shield of Straw.

 The Newport Beach Film Festival in Newport Beach, CA, screened Osawa's film Wolf Children on April 27, 2013.

-In mid-2018, he is playing the Kralahome in the West End revival of The King and I.
+In 2018, he played the Kralahome in the West End revival of The King and I.